ejgroene/delegate/README.md

 Now try to think of these two concepts, bases and types, as one in vertical direction and the other in the horizontal direction.
 You now have a 2-dimensional inheritance solution.

-The Python VM calculates an Method Resolution Order (MRO) for each class that takes into account both dimensions and gives you an undisputed, consistent (and deterministic) series of bases and types that are visited in order to perform attribute lookup.
+The Python VM calculates a Method Resolution Order (MRO) for each class that takes into account both dimensions and gives you an undisputed, consistent (and deterministic) series of bases and types that are visited in order to perform attribute lookup.